 Responsible Conduct of Research (RCR)

 Scholars are required to complete the Ethical and Legal Issues in Clinical Research (CLNV 510) course during their time in the program as part of their training in the Responsible Conduct of Research.

 Scholars are required to obtain IRB approval for all research conducted as part of their MSCI degree and to provide documentation of current IRB approvals for their research project(s) to the MSCI program.

 Individual Development Plans

-MSCI scholars must develop an Individual Development Plan in consultation with their mentors and must submit the plan by July 1 each year.
-The plan should include individual development goals for the next 1-5 years, career objectives for each goal, research activities/projects that will assist the scholar in meeting the objectives, and an overview of the courses, workshops and other educational/training activities that the scholar plans to pursue.
-For each objective, the scholar should indicate what individual products (degrees, publications, presentations, grants, etc.) are expected.
+MSCI scholars must develop an Individual Development Plan in consultation with their mentors, and they must submit the plan by July 1 each year.
+The plan should include individual development goals for the next 1 to 5 years; career objectives for each goal; research activities/projects that will assist the scholar in meeting the objectives; and an overview of the courses, workshops and other educational/training activities that the scholar plans to pursue.
+For each objective, the scholar should indicate what individual products (e.g., degrees, publications, presentations, grants) are expected.
 A timeline should be constructed to display the individual objectives, educational activities, research activities and products.